davidheineman/acl-search/README.md

 ## ACL Search

-Use ColBERT as a search engine for the [ACL Anthology](https://aclanthology.org/).
-(Parse any bibtex, and store in a MySQL service)
+Use ColBERT as a search engine for the [ACL Anthology](https://aclanthology.org/) (or any .bib file!).

 <div align="center">
     <img src="./src/static/demo.jpg" width="600" />